goatshriek/ruby-dragon/README.md

 ## Ruby Usage
 Once the RubyDragon plugin is enabled, you will be able to open an interactive Ruby session from the CodeBrowser tool by going to `Window->Ruby`.
-This is a tandard IRB session provided by JRuby.
+This is a standard IRB session provided by JRuby.

 The same environmental variables provided in Java and Python scripts are also available in this session, as the following global variables: